 Learn about our collaboration and plagiarism policies.

-● Two or more students submitting the same coursework without approval to
+- Two or more students submitting the same coursework without approval to collaborate

 *We recognize that your coursework will reference the course textbook, readings, and media, therefore it is not necessary to cite the resources included in the course.

-Teaching Channel encourages collaboration with colleagues to increase learning.
+Collaboration Expectations: Teaching Channel encourages collaboration with colleagues to increase learning.
 Please follow the guidelines below for each assignment type when submitting coursework.
+Please note that Collaboration is not available for students enrolled in Fast Track courses.

 |